Eljily-Mohamed/project_emb_docs/docs/SHT40_SENSOR.md

 ## Sensor Initialization

 To use the SHT40 sensor, we need to initialize the I2C communication and configure the sensor.
 For initialization, we first read the serial number to ensure that the sensor is connected and functioning properly.
-The process involves detecting if a sensor is connected by reading out the ID register.
-If the sensor does not answer or if the answer is not the expected value, the test fails.
+The process involves detecting if a sensor is connected by reading the ID register.
+If the sensor does not respond or if the response is not the expected value, the test fails.

 ```cpp
 /**